Etheriass/synesthesia/README.md

 # Synesthesia
+Project aiming to visualize sounds.

+This program run two threads and one process:
+- one thread to decode an mp3 file and store the decoded bytes.
+- one process to play the decoded bytes.
+- one thread creating the visual.

 ## Requirements

 ### Audio
-This project uses miniaudio, which is included in the `external` folder.
+Audio is done using miniaudio, which is included in the `external` folder.

 ### Visual
+Visual is done using OpenGL version 4.6 with GLFW and GLAD.

 ```bash
 sudo apt update